AdaptRetail/banner-template/README.md

 We have provided the files with some content, but this is your files and we don't tell you what you do.
-This is our approach when we are creating banners, and you may add, move and remove files however you want.
+This is our approach when we are creating production, and you may add, move and remove files however you want.

 > All files are thoroughly commented, so if you're in doubt, just read the source.